anilkapooruahh/web-scraping/README.md

 - Then type in `python main.py` for the program to start

+- The job list will be in txt file of the name of the job you searched in this folder

 ### Note
 The salary feature only works for dollars
 Will be adding support for more currencies soon